alexalemi/virtuosi/README.md

  * If you like what you see, commit the change and submit a pull request at github.
  * your post will be reviewed and possibly accepted.

+Note that you might want to change the SITEURL in pelicanconf.py to be `http://localhost:8000` while you are editing, so that your links all work.

 Checkout `post_template.md` for an example post in markdown format, fill out as many tags as you can to make the post behave well.